ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Tables { #tables }

-Table visualizations will always be available for any valid {{ ydb-short-name }} query (multiple result sets are not supported).
+Table visualizations will always be available for any valid {{ ydb-short-name }} query with exactly one result set.

 ![Table](../_assets/grafana/table.png)